 If a bus bar circuit breaker pops, switch off any device attached on that bus before resetting the circuit breaker.
 The initial inrush current with everything still switched on could be enough to pop the circuit breaker again.

-When it happens, wait a minute before resetting the circuit breaker (they need to cool off first), should it pop again you can be sure that there IS a problem.
+When it happens, wait a minute before resetting the circuit breaker (they need to cool off first), should it pop again you can be sure that there IS a problem in that circuit.
 Do NOT reset it again.
 Keep your nose ready for any burning smell or smoke indicating an electrical fire in the cockpit.
 Removing electrical power should normally put out such a fire.
 And a precautionary landing at the nearest suitable airport would be the best action in this case.

 Never, ever replace a fuse with one of a higher rating, an electrical fire could be the result of this action.
 Fuses and circuit breakers are installed to protect the aircraft wiring in case of a short circuit in the attached equipment and they are rated to the length and thickness of the wires.
 By using a higher rating fuse or circuit breaker the wiring will become the weakest point and will burn out before the fuse or circuit breaker can do its job.

 To keep them active and alive, batteries need regular exercise, as in charge/discharge cycles.
 But do not discharge them too far, they might fail.
 Usually one of the six (12 volt) fails and the voltage gets no higher than about 10 volt, unloaded.
 Which is a good indication that it needs replacement.
 Overcharging with too much current is also a recipe to kill them prematurely.